ngocuong0105/dendron-wiki/vault/politics and economics.md

 # Questionier before voting

 Every time you vote you need to fill in the answers of 3 questions that parties have answered.
 This is a way so that people know what they have voted for.

+# Industrial Policy

+Idea: "Attempts to create competitive advantage through government direction and support"

+Example of success: "Intentional industrial policies likely played a critical role in creating the modern South Korean economy."
+In the 20 years after 1973 South Korean real gdp per head rose by 349%.

+“It is possible” that for the initial stages of industrialisation “government efforts had a significant role”

+Another example:  Under Xi Jinping and his “Made in China” project, the Chinese state has played an even more activist role in directing economic activity.
+The country now has a global monopoly in many industries.
+Subsidies have allowed firms to slash prices, putting foreign competitors out of business.

+**Problems:**

+- subsidies allow the survival of inefficient firms, making the industries they are in less competitive.
+Firms may focus on securing subsidies, which removes resources from productive use.
+- Total factor productivity (the amount of output per unit of labour and capital) across China has probably fallen under Mr Xi.
+- helping one firm with subsidies tends to harm others.
+- misdirected transfer of public resources to large domestic and foreign firms

+Example problem:
+- India’s “production-linked incentives” (pli) scheme, which pays manufacturers a sum for every unit produced (say mobile phones).
+Mobile exports soared.
+However imports soared too.
+Mayme producers were simply re-exporting phones via India to get another subsidy.

+# Homeland economics

+Homeland economics is a response to four big shocks:
+- the 2008 financial crisis (finance)
+- Covid (pandemic, finance)
+- US China trade war (geopolitical)
+- Russia's invasion of Ukraine (geopolitical, energy)

+**leads to high subsidieries**

+"Industrial policy and protectionism could endanger trade, without making Western economies safer"